ConsenSys/doc.pantheon/docs/Reference/Pantheon-API-Methods.md

 ### eth_blockNumber

-Returns the index of the block currently being processed.
+Returns the index of the block that the client is currently processing.

 **Parameters**